Thought bubbles emanate from a woman's head with depictions of the side effects from her surgery.

 4 Things I Wish I Knew Before My Radical Cystectomy

-When I met with my urology oncology surgeon the first time, a friend who is a nurse went with me.
-I had a list of questions and she went over them with me.
-We hit all the clinical points straight on and I quickly agreed to my radical cystectomy.
+When I met with my urologic oncology surgeon the first time, a friend who is a nurse went with me.
+I had a list of questions, and she went over them with me.
+We hit all the clinical points head-on, and I quickly agreed to my radical cystectomy.
 So quickly that my very capable surgeon with a dry sense of humor did not know how to react.

 Despite being so ready to move forward with his plan of action, there were things I didn't even know to ask and things that he probably didn't even know to share.

 When you wake up from surgery, you will feel like you were cut from chin to crotch.
-When I woke up from my surgery, the pain is unreal despite being given pain meds.
-My surgery was planned for 8 hours and ended up taking 9 hours.
+When I woke up from my surgery, the pain was unreal despite being given pain meds.
+My surgery was planned for eight hours and ended up taking nine hours.
 I'm not even sure exactly how long I was "out" as it all blended together for the first few days.
-In actuality, my scar is only about 4-5 inches, but I could have sworn in those first few weeks that it was much, much larger!
+In actuality, my scar is only about 4 to 5 inches, but I could have sworn in those first few weeks that it was much, much larger!
 Obviously, with time, it gets better, but it is definitely a level of pain that I was not prepared for.

 2. Your stoma will have a mind of its own

-Your stoma will have a mind of its own and changing a urostomy appliance will become an art form.
-I remember when my WOC RN (wound, ostomy, and continence nurse) first came to see me, she started going over all of this information.
-She realized I probably wouldn't retain a lot of it, but was shocked that I already knew a lot of the terminology associated with ostomies.
-I explained that I worked in a GI office as an admin, so I was familiar with the terminology and the technology, but I had never actually seen one in person.
+Your stoma will have a mind of its own, and changing a urostomy appliance will become an art form.
+I remember when my Wound, Ostomy, and Continence (WOC) nurse first came to see me, she started going over all of this information.
+She realized I probably wouldn't retain a lot of it, but she was shocked that I already knew a lot of the terminology associated with ostomies.
+I explained that I worked in a GI (gastrointestinal) office as an administrator, so I was familiar with the terminology and the technology, but I had never actually seen one in person.

 Four years later, I can predict it all a bit better.
 My stoma is still unpredictable.
 I have to really pay attention when I'm changing my appliance so that I don't end up spraying everything with urine.

-3. Your digestive system will be forever different
+3. Your digestive system will be forever altered

 They mess with just enough of your bowels that your digestive system will be forever different.
 Fifteen centimeters is not a lot.
 It is the average length of ileum (part of your bowel system) that they use to reroute the plumbing from your kidneys to your stoma.
 All it takes is 15 cm for your digestive system to react differently to a lot!

-Greasy, spicy, and sweet foods all hit me differently now and I definitely feel some type of way about that!
-I expected sweet to react differently and I really have not had a lot of greasy foods for about 15 years now, but I love spicy!
-Antacids, stool softeners, and imodium are all over the counter meds that I now not only keep on hand, but I often actually carry them with me now.
-I never know what is going to react with my system or how and I don't want to be kept off guard.
+Greasy, spicy, and sweet foods all hit me differently now, and I definitely feel some type of way about that!
+I expected sweet foods to react differently, and I really have not had a lot of greasy foods for about 15 years now, but I love spicy!
+Antacids, stool softeners, and Imodium are all over-the-counter meds that I now not only keep on hand, but I often actually carry them with me now.
+I never know what is going to react with my system or how, and I don't want to be caught off guard.

 It is not that I thought this was a myth.
 I never thought it would happen to me since my pelvis had not experienced the trauma of childbirth.
 I never thought that a procedure could cause it.
-After hearing an IBD physician speak about sexuality issues with ostomies at a conference, a lot of things I was experiencing made a lot more sense.
+After hearing an Inflammatory Bowel Disease (IBD) physician speak about sexuality issues with ostomies at a conference, a lot of things I was experiencing made a lot more sense.

 Nerves are damaged during surgery since there is no way to see and/or cut around them during a procedure.
 This not only impacts pelvic strength and sexuality, but it can contribute to other problems.
 Problems, for instance, involving the control of your bowels.
 There are physical therapists out there who specialize in pelvic trauma.
 Certain exercises can help to reverse some of these effects.
 You will have to put work in to overcome this one.
 Time alone is not enough.

 All of these things and more impact life after your radical cystectomy.
 The medical community does not discuss these issues with patients prior to surgery.
-A gap in medical preparations you could call it.
-These are all manageable.
+You could call it a gap in medical preparation.
+These issues are all manageable.
 With the help of your medical team, you can overcome them all.
-Even with them, my quality of life is better with them than it was before bladder cancer.
+Even with these challenges, my quality of life is better now than it was before bladder cancer.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The BladderCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.